“Big Bend is a land of strong beauty-often savage and always imposing” Lori Garrison

 - No fires.
 That included charcoal when we were there.

-We researched all the campgrounds while we were there and they are all good campgrounds but because of the heat, Chisos Basin is the preferred one in the summer.
-The elevation of the mountains causes it to be a good ten to twenty degrees cooler than the Rio Grande campground.
-It was perfect sleeping weather, even in June.
+We researched all the campgrounds while we were there and they are all nice, Chisos Basin is the preferred one, especially in the summer.
+Because of the elevation, its a good ten to twenty degrees cooler than the Rio Grande campground.
+Even in June, it was perfect sleeping weather.
 The elevation also works to your advantage in winter.
 Because of sinking cold air and the way the mountains surround the campground, it’s much warmer there too.

 All the campsites have grills, bear proof food storage boxes and picnic tables.
 Most sites are nicely shaded and some even have the picnic tables on a covered concrete pad.
 If you have a small tent, there should be enough room to set it up on the concrete under the cover.
 This comes in handy in case of rain or a thunderstorm, which we did experienced when we were there.